jeremylong/malicious-dependencies/README.md

 ## Explanation

 The `spring-build-analyzer` uses an annotation processor to inject a reverse shell into any spring-boot application that is compiled while the `spring-build-analyzer` is on the compile-time classpath.
-If you look at the `demo` project you will see that the `spring-build-analyzer` is just a compile time dependency:
+If you look at the `demo` project you will see that the `spring-build-analyzer` is just a standard dependency:

 ```xml
 <dependency>